jittering/traefik-kop/README.md

 Most important are the `bind-ip` and `redis-addr` flags.

+## IP Binding

+There are a number of ways to set the IP published to traefik.
+Below is the order of precedence (highest first) and detailed descriptions of each setting.

+1. `kop.<service name>.bind.ip` label
+2. `kop.bind.ip` label
+3. Container networking IP
+4. `--bind-ip` CLI flag
+5. `BIND_IP` env var
+6. Auto-detected host IP

 ### bind-ip

 Since your upstream docker nodes are external to your primary traefik server,